WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 the next major version.

 At the same time, this is a tool for developers.
-Yes, perhaps for developers who are learning--and as such maybe not so aware of the security implications, but we respect that both educators and students may want and/or need to run code that by most measures is a security risk--opening files and connecting over the network are standards operations with node.js and which, deservedly are often restricted in other contexts.
+Yes, perhaps for developers who are learning--and as such maybe not so aware of the security implications--but we respect that both educators and students may want and/or need to run code that by most measures is a security risk; opening files and connecting over the network are standards operations with node.js  which, deservedly, are often restricted in other contexts.
 We are working to provide better security without breaking the fundamental flexibility of the platform.

-In the meantime, we respect our users to be adults and make informed decisions about running code from unknown sources.
+In the meantime, we respect our users as adults who can make informed decisions about running code from unknown sources.
 As a general rule, don't.
 If you can't trust the source of a Satyrn tutorial, don't run it.
 If you don't understand the security implication of a particular feature, don't run it.